catalyst/moodle-auth_saml2/README.md

 ![Churchill quote](/pix/churchill.jpg?raw=true)

 What is this?
 -------------

 This plugin does authentication, user auto creation with field mapping.

 Why is it better?
 -----------------

-* 100% configured in the Moodle GUI (no installation of a whole separate app)
+* 100% configured in the Moodle GUI - no installation of a whole separate app, and no touching of config files or generating certificates.
 * Minimal configuration needed, in most cases just copy the IdP metadata in and then give the SP metadata to your IdP admin and that's it.
 * Fast! - 3 redirects instead of 7
 * Supports back channel Single Logout which most big organisations require (unlike OneLogin)

 How does it work?
 -----------------

-It completely embeds a SimpleSamlPhp instance as an internal dependancy which is dynamically configured the way it should be and inherits almost all of it's configuration from moodle configuration.
+It completely embeds a SimpleSamlPHP instance as an internal dependancy which is dynamically configured the way it should be and inherits almost all of it's configuration from Moodle configuration.
 In the future we should be able to swap to a different internal SAML implementation and the plugin GUI shouldn't need to change at all.

 Features
 --------

-* Dual login VS forced login for all as an option, with ?saml=off on the login page, and ?saml=on supported everywhere
+* Dual login VS forced login for all as an option, with ?saml=off on the login page for manual accounts, and ?saml=on supported everywhere to deep link and force login via saml if dual auth is on.
-* user attribute to moodle mapping
+* SAML attributes to Moodle user field mapping
 * Automatic certificate creation
 * Optionally auto create users
-* Profile field mapping on login or creation

 Features not yet implemented: